jez/blog/_posts/2023-04-23-intro-elim.md

 I took a course about programming languages in college.
-It was a very theory-oriented course, and honestly I only signed up to meet a requirement—the school wanted to ensure we took a smattering of theory courses before sending us out into the Real World.
-But as it turned out, I learned more practical skills about how to write good code from this theory course than many of my peers who took our school's software engineering elective.
+It was a very theory-oriented course, and honestly I only signed up to meet a requirement.
+But as luck would have it, I learned more about writing clean code from this theory course than many of my peers who took our school's software engineering elective.

 The biggest lesson? **Every type is defined by its intro and elim forms.**

 <!-- more -->

 It's a short lesson, but one that applies _all over the place_.

 To reword it into more familiar terms: when defining a new data structure, you have to declare how to construct—or "introduce"—values of that structure.
 You also have to declare what the data structure can do, which usually involves reading, transforming, or otherwise destructuring the data, which we can call "eliminating."

 Constructing and destructuring.
 Introducing and eliminating.
 Every type is defined by operations that do one of these two things, and we can call those operations "forms" for